ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Collectively, while effectively constraining the number and frequency of variants that can be edited at once, these rules ensure high fidelity of variant editing at ultra-low frequencies.

-## satmut_utils 'call'
+## satmut\_utils 'call'

-'' makes certain design decisions that may impact the performance of variant calling for your particular application.
+'call' makes certain design decisions that may impact the performance of variant calling for your particular application.

 1. *'call' enforces mate pair concordance for candidate calls*